thinkcompany/think_dev-standards/content/html/programming-principles/index.md

 Use the `<img>` tag to include a content image.
 Do not use `<img>` to include design ("chrome") graphics; load and apply those images via CSS instead.

-Unless coding a responsive design, specify the the dimensions of an image using the width and height attributes.
+Unless coding a responsive design, specify the dimensions of an image using the width and height attributes.
 This will aid the browser in calculating page layout.

 Always specify an alt attribute that describes the image.
 If a design element is loaded via HTML, use a blank alt attribute value rather than no alt attribute.